 Not to tell about the capabilities for data transformation and data shaping, to prepare your data in an optimal way for the final reporting solution.

-Paginated reports is not an alternative to Power BI!
+Paginated reports are not an alternative to Power BI!

-Up until now, integration between paginated report and Power BI report was not possible.
+Up until now, integration between paginated reports and Power BI reports was not possible.
 It was either one or the other.
-Now, with Paginated Report visual, you can take advantage of the best features from both worlds!
+Now, with the Paginated Report visual, you can take advantage of the best features from both worlds!

 Creating Paginated report

-To be able to use Paginated report visual, you first need to build a paginated report itself.
-So, let’s go and build a very basic paginated report, using Adventure Works sample database.
-I’m intentionally keeping things simple, as the purpose of this article is not to go deep into Paginated report creation process, but more focus on integration between Paginated report and Power BI.
+To be able to use a Paginated report visual, you first need to build a paginated report itself.
+So, let’s go and build a very basic paginated report, using the Adventure Works sample database.
+I’m intentionally keeping things simple, as the purpose of this article is not to go deep into the Paginated report creation process, but more focus on integration between the Paginated report and Power BI.